Water Filter Vs Purifier: Which One Guarantees Safer Drinking Water?

 • Primarily focus on improving the taste, odor, and appearance of water.

-• Remove larger impurities and sediments, improving the overall quality of water.
+• Remove more significant impurities and sediments, improving the overall quality of water.

-• Can be a suitable choice when the source of water is known to have fewer impurities or treated by the local government.
+• It can be a suitable choice when the water source is known to have fewer impurities or is treated by the local government.

 • Do not eliminate harmful microorganisms and chemicals present in the water.